Key Takeaways About Shake Weed

 The cannabis market offers a range of items for consumers to purchase, ranging from premium buds to concentrated oils to edibles to topicals.
-Even loose flower clippings are available, but we often call that shake.
+Even loose flower clippings are available, often called shake.

 Shake weed is a cost-effective choice that can offer various solutions and positive outcomes for some consumers.